Bercik1337/rt-auto-install/README.md

 We now have SINGLE file for ALL supported operating systems!

 For details, always go to Changelog.

+## Features ##

+* This script performs automatic installation of rTorrent (BitTorrent client) and ruTorrent(web based GUI).
+* It detects your OS and uses most recent version of rT available in repository of your Linux distribution.
+* Uses SINGLE file for all supported operating systems.
+* Gives menu-driven guidance when creating username.
+* It's actively developed and I'm not planning to drop it like others did :P

 ## Supported operating systems ##
 * **Debian 10    Buster**